minvws/nl-covid19-notification-app-design/README.EN.md

 The latest version of our designs is share in [this Figma](https://www.figma.com/file/EJ4aJwKnemkxysCZ6aAzFv/Covid-19-notificatie-app-(Read-only)).
 Here you will see the status of each part of the design: which parts are finished and which parts still require some work.

 The page with the highest number is the stable version.
-For each version there is a changelog avaiable where we list the changes that have been made since the previous release.
+For each version there is a changelog available where we list the changes that have been made since the previous release.

-Comments and answers made in older shared versions will remain avaiable there.
+Comments and answers made in older shared versions will remain available there.

 You can contribute by making questions and comments.
 All of your suggestions are welcome: we'll do our absolute best to read all of you suggestions, answer all of your questions and incorporate all of the good suggestions into the designs.
 However we cannot promise that all the suggestions will be incorporated.

 ### Join the discussion on our Slack channel

 Questions or reactions via the Slack community of CodeForNL (`#notificatie-app-design` channel).
-Regsiter via https://doemee.codefor.nl/.
+Register via https://doemee.codefor.nl/.
 Members of the design team follow the discussion and where possible also join in.

 #### Contribute to our public challenges